Read on to find out all about Red Aquarium Plants! These beautiful varieties will surely make your aquascape pop with vibrancy.

+Looking for red aquarium plants?
 Under the right conditions, the 6-12 inch long leaves of Red Diamond can take on deep, ruby red colors.
-It’s a good plant for a low maintenance aquarium and does well in temperature ranges of 60-85F (16C to 33C).
-Regular application of fertilizer and proper lighting can achieve the desired red colors.
+It’s a good plant for a low-maintenance aquarium and does well in temperature ranges of 60-85F (16C to 33C).

 12. Red Banana

 Botanical Name: Echinodorus ozelot

 Red Banana has dominant veins and bright red spots.
 It’s a good mid-ground option to add deep red colors to your aquarium.
 The only requirement is that the soil is kept nutrient-rich.
 Remove the side shoots to control growth.

 13. Hadi Red Pearl Sword

 One of the rarer breeds on the list of red aquarium plants, the Hadi Red Pearl Sword, is very easy to care for.
 The plants have large, blunt, sword-shaped leaves that grow from the center to outward, with heavy red markings that cover most of their surface.